 Ariana has been recognized by several prominent legal industry rating organizations, including Chambers, Lawdragon, and Benchmark Litigation.
 She received her J.D. from Fordham University School of Law and her B.A. from Hamilton College.

-Amber’s practice focuses on complex commercial litigation and class actions.
-She has extensive experience with antitrust, Alien Tort Statute, and Foreign Sovereign Immunity Act issues.
+Amber Wessels-Yen is Senior Litigation Counsel at Getinge.
+An expert in international litigation, she has extensive experience with antitrust, Alien Tort Statute, and Foreign Sovereign Immunity Act issues.

 Amber received her J.D. from Georgetown University Law Center in 2002 and her B.A. from Claremont McKenna College in 1996.